teamniteo/handbook/2_Operations/work-process.md

 * Every **Monday and Thursday** morning we hold a daily standup meeting:
    * 10:00 CE(S)T for the whole company in the Niteo Zoom room
    * followed immediately by separate standups for WooCart, Easy Blog Networks and Kafkai, in their own Zoom rooms

-* Every **Tuesday and Wednesday** morning we only have project standup meetings:
-   * 10:00 CE(S)T separate standups for WooCart, Easy Blog Networks and Kafkai, in their own Zoom rooms
+We're straying away from daily standups since there is visible increase in prodcutivity when we started implementing no standup days.
+Regular Zoom meetings are still happening amongst Niteans when and where needed.

-* No standups on **Fridays**.
-This way Niteans can either be more productive (focus on their Stories) or take a day off (see [Vacation policy](https://github.com/niteoweb/handbook/blob/master/5_People/benefits.md#vacation)).
-Same as any other vacation off, make sure that your backup Nitean is available to handle any potential issues.
+Niteans are also encouraged to take Fridays off for a long weekened.
+Same as any other vacation off, make sure that your backup Nitean is available to handle any potential issues (see [Vacation policy](https://github.com/niteoweb/handbook/blob/master/5_People/benefits.md#vacation)).

 * Every weekday Niteans should check their [GitHub notifications](https://github.com/notifications) so that they don't miss things that involve them.

 Sprint meetings replace the daily standup on these days: